namansancheti/sensor-log/README.md

 - For creating the ".csv" file, the "OpenCSV" library was used.
 It can be found here :- http://sourceforge.net/projects/opencsv/

+- The .apk file for the Project can be found in "/app/build/outputs/apk/app-debug.apk".

+- The application supports all Android devices running Android version "4.0.3" i.e. "Ice Cream Sandwich" or higher.

 ## Sensors Covered :-
 - Accelerometer
 - Gyroscope